bencarroll1/raspberryPiE-InkDisplay/README.md

 This will run the bash script every 3 minutes between 9 a.m. and 11:59 p.m.

 Some information on [burn in](https://forums.pimoroni.com/t/my-inky-phat-clock-refresh-speed-question/6955) from the Pimoroni Forums.

-## Motivation
-I started this project as a means to try out using Raspberry Pi for the first time.
-I was curious to see how the Pi's work, as well as how it functions with the Inky pHAT display attached.
-To find out, I ended up creating this project that periodically makes a few HTTP GET requests to various API's and displays the retrieved information out on the display, and as a result functions as a peripheral display for a desk.

 ## Results
 To begin with, I set up the Rasberry Pi Zero with Raspbian, as this was the recommended OS.